-To support progress, Samasha is monitoring progress and amplifying visibility of these commitments through collaborative engagements and patnerships with Ethiopia (CORHA), Kenya (HENNET), and Nigeria (AHBN) using the Motion Tracker Approach The Motion Tracker Approach helps to hold governments accountable for the commitments made while harmonizing efforts and harnessing the collective power of civil society in addressing barriers to achieving these goals.
+To support progress, Samasha is monitoring progress and amplifying visibility of these commitments through collaborative engagements and partnerships with Ethopia (CORHA).
+Kenya (HENNET), and Nigeria (AHBN) using the Motion Tracker Approach.
+The Motion Tracker Approach helps to hold governments accountable for the commitments made while harmonizing efforts and harnessing the collective power of civil society in addressing barriers to achieving these goals.

-Through refresher orientation trainings in the three countries, civil society organizations and coalitions in the RMNCAH+N space are now better equipped to gather evidence, engage policymakers, and hold governments accountable.
+Through refresher orientation trainings in the three countries, civil society organizations and coalitions in the RMNCAH+N space are you better equipped to gather evidence, engage policymakers, and hold governments accountable.
 These efforts are fostering stronger partnerships, improved data transparency, and sustained momentum toward achieving FP2030 and MNH goals.

-Right - AHBN team engages Dr. Ibrahim AU Gano, Director of Public Health, at the Kano State Ministry of Health in Nigeria, Left - Orientation training on the Motion Tracker tool in Ethiopia.
+ht - AHBN team engages Dr. Ibrahim AU Gano, ector of Public Health, at the Kano State Ministry Health in Nigeria; Left - Orientation training on Matter Technologies in Shipping